natsflow/slack-nats/README.md

 ```

 Interact with slack over nats.
-Here we get the user we are running slack-nats with to join a slack channel:
+Here we get the user/bot we are running slack-nats with to post to a slack channel (the user/bot must be a member of the channel):

 ```
 telnet localhost 4222
-PUB slack.channels.join INBOX.1 26
+PUB slack.chat.postMessage INBOX.1 69
-{"name": "hcom-nats-test"}
+{'text':'Hello there everyone!','channel':'CDNPXK2KT','as_user':true}
 ```

 By default slack-nats will connect to nats running on `nats://localhost:4222` - to change this set the `NATS_URL`